fr3nch13/fr3nch13.github.io/_posts/2023-03-21-pantry-renovation.md

 ## Preface

-So, when I bought my place, the previous owner had already converted the coat closet into a pantry.
+When I bought this place, the previous owner had already converted the coat closet into a pantry.
 They removed the rod, and added some cheap shelves.
 The old wire shelves have supports at 45 degrees that get in the way of the contents on the shelf below.

-So we wanted to replace them with wooden shelves.
+We needed more shelves, and also wanted to replace them with wooden shelves.

-We decided to add shelves that were both multiple lengths and can be moved to adjust for future needs.
+We decided to add shelves that were both multiple depths and can be moved to adjust for future needs.
-So, we decided to mimic how the kitchen cabinets work by using shelf pins.
+To do this, we decided to mimic how the kitchen cabinets work by using shelf pins.

 ## Before